-‘Prince Philip: The Royal Family Remembers’ airs on Discovery+Category: Television
+‘Prince Philip: The Royal Family Remembers’ airs on Discovery+Category: Television and Streaming

 What started out as a celebration of the life of Prince Philip, Duke of Edinburgh for his 100th birthday turned into a tribute memorial for HRH Prince Philip when he passed away in April 2021, just short of his 100th birthday.
 Members of the royal family as well as his close assistant discuss his life, their shared experiences, and viewers are taken into his private office and library.

 Philip was born a Prince of Greece, but a military coup forced him and his family to flee.
 He ended up in Germany with one of his sisters where he began his education.
 Then the rise of Hitler was the impetus for his move to Scotland where he attended Gordonstoun School (later famously also attended by later generations of his family.)
 World War II then changed his life yet again when at the age of 18 he attended Dartmouth for his military training.
 His love of sailing stayed with him the rest of his life, as did his enjoyment of flying.

 Falling in love with the future Queen of England was not on his radar, but nevertheless Philip and Princess Elizabeth did marry and his life ultimately changed course when she ascended to the throne.
 Undaunted by this new course, he carved out his own role in the monarchy, managing the estates, representing the Queen, and being her greatest advisor.